Snapmaker/Snapmaker-English-Writing-Style-Guide/The Complete Guide (CN).md

 而应该说:

 * We represent detail-orientedness, creativity, and passion.
-* Before using CNC carving, put on safety goggles.
+* Before using CNC carving, put on CNC safety goggles.
 * Take off the dust plugs, and you will see the USB port.
 * You will make your Snapmaker more versatile, adding the latest Rotary Module 或者——
 * Adding the latest rotary module, you will make your Snapmaker more versatile.